WEEU

 WEEU (830 kHz) is a commercial AM radio station in Reading, Pennsylvania.
-It has a news/talk radio format and is owned by The Treese Media Group, LLC, led by John and Kristine Treese.
+It has a talk format and is owned by The Treese Media Group, LLC, led by John and Kristine Treese.
 The studios and offices are on North Fourth Street.

 WEEU is powered at 20,000 watts by day.
 Because 830 AM is a clear channel frequency reserved for Class A station WCCO in Minneapolis, WEEU must reduce power to 6,000 watts at night to avoid interference.
 It uses a six-tower array to create different directional signal patterns for daytime and nighttime.
 During the day, WEEU's signal is aimed toward the northwest and the southeast from its transmitter in Shartlesville, near Interstate 78.
 At night, WEEU's signal is directed toward the southeast, away from Minneapolis.